WeatherSys Admin

 Aesthetic Planning

 I jumped on in the summer of 2024 when I volunteered for the position of Lead Designer.
-From here on out, I was heading the artistic planning and creating the vision of how the cabinet was going to be communicating the aesthetic.
+From here on out, I was heading the artistic planning of how the cabinet was going to be communicating the aesthetic.
 Along with the core team, Lead Fabricator Alex Panait, Lead Technician Steve Faletti and Project Manager Mark Kleback, we began to hold meetings to discuss the aesthetic approach.

 While we were able to acknowledge the obvious pull towards what I like to call, “Climate Dismalism,” we decided collectively that we wanted the story of the cabinet to lean towards an action-based, somewhat solar-punk concept.
 I wanted the cab to approach a sense of possibility and positivity based on the existing scientific and social data surrounding weather and modern, educated climate verbiage.
 The team settled on a “robust, tough, but simple” aesthetic direction.